natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Ki-49-I.md

 {{Navigation-First-Simple-Line}}
 Nakajima Ki-49-I Donryu Army Bomber, type 100 model 1 (code name "Helen")

 Twin-engine monoplane medium bomber with retractable landing gear and tail wheel.
-The development of a new medium bomber (heavy bomber, by Japanese standards) for the Japanese Army Air Force began in the spring of 1938.
+The development of a new medium bomber (heavy bomber, by Japanese standards) for the Japanese Army Air Service began in the spring of 1938.
 The new airplane was to replace the Mitsubishi Ki-21 bomber.

 Based on Japan's experience in its war with China, special attention was given to providing the bomber with high speed capabilities and strong defensive weaponry so that it could operate without fighter cover.
 The crew needed protective armour, and self-sealing fuel tanks were essential.